ningerson2002/ningerson2002/README.md

 ## About Me

-I am an aspiring Software Developer currently majoring in Computer Science at [Allegheny College](https://www.allegheny.edu/).
-I have intermediate experience with Python based programming as well as a basic knowledge of data analysis using R. Committed to consistency and transparency, edicated to continuous development, and energize by a challenge.
+I'm an aspiring Software Developer currently majoring in Computer Science at Allegheny College.
+I possess intermediate Python programming skills and a foundational understanding of R for data analysis.
+Committed to consistency and transparency, I'm dedicated to continuous growth and thrive on challenging projects.

 <div id="badges" align="center">
    <a href="https://nicholasingerson.netlify.app/">